-Who are we?
-The Greenwich Learning and Simulation Centre (GLASC) is situated in the School of Health Sciences at our Avery Hill and Medway campuses.
-The Centre is led by a team with wide ranging expertise in the technical and operational aspects of simulation, simulationbased education, simulation-based research, transformative simulation, the development and commercialisation of simulation tools, and the use of simulation for knowledge exchange.
-Details of our key contacts are on page xx
+The Greenwich Learning and Simulation Centre (GLASC) is led by a team with wide-ranging expertise in the technical and operational aspects of simulation, simulation based education, simulation-based research, transformative simulation, the development and commercialisation of simulation tools, and the use of simulation for knowledge exchange.

-Our facilities Our facilities are state-of-the-art employing the latest technology, equipment and flexible clinical and domestic spaces across a broad range of health-related contexts.
+GLASC’s facilities are state-of-the-art: employing the latest technology, equipment and flexible clinical and domestic spaces across a broad range of health-related contexts.
 Through a combination of realistic environments, virtual and mixed reality with lifelike manikins and video feedback, our students can work through evolving scenarios to challenge and develop their practice.
 Alternatively, researchers can observe and manipulate the healthcare environments and scenarios to improve, test and develop the field.

 Connected and sustainable Our audio/video systems feature energy efficient power supplies, amplifiers, video matrix and automated system shutoffs, all of which contribute to the University of Greenwich’s overarching goals of environmental responsibility and sustainability.
 GVAV uses various advanced technologies to display high quality images, higher quality sound, systems that are easy to control, and work reliably with 100 percent of the systems capability being assigned.
 Our system is modular by design so has the capability to be upgraded for future technologies or expansion.